x

 BIFT has an additional advantage: the rich can no longer evade or avoid tax by employing smart accountants.
 Because the system is so simple and transparent, there are hardly any tricks left to play.
 For that reason, BIFT is more progressive than the present system, in practice.

-The graph is drawn on the assumption that BI would be €1000/month (more for people with disability, less for dependent children, see below, but otherwise the same for everyone) and FT would be 50%.
+The graph is drawn on the assumption that BI would be €1000/month (more for people with disability, less for dependent children and foreigners) and FT would be 50%.
 Before readers jump to conclusions about these numbers, allow me to insist on another important point.
 By themselves, these numbers are misleading.
 The system I am proposing is very different from a BI of €1000/month considered alone, without fundamentally changing taxation.
 It is also very different from an FT of 50%, introduced without at the same time fundamentally changing welfare.
 Besides, these figures are no more than initial round-figure estimates.
 The main point is that the line in the graph is straight and does not go through the origin.
 These two principles would be enshrined into law -- preferably the constitution.
 Bending the line in any way, or allowing it to approach the origin, would be illegal.

 bift graph